Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: The superconducting dome

 \begin{subnumcases}{\frac{\delta E}{2u}\approx} \tau_{1,A} ka \left[1+\mathcal{O}\left(\frac{t_4^2 (ka)^4 }{\xi^2}\right) \right],\ \ \ \ t_4(ka)^2\ll\xi \\ \frac{\tau_{1,A}\xi}{2t_4ka}\left[1+ \mathcal{O}\left(\frac{\xi^2}{t_4^2 (ka)^4}\right)\right],\ \ \ \ \xi\ll t_4(ka)^2 \end{subnumcases} We recover the Rashba linear-in-$k$ term Eq.~\eqref{eq:deltaEnuy} when the SOC energy term dominates over the hopping term [Eq.~\eqref{eq:deltaEanalpert1}], and the $1/k$ dependence in the opposite limit, when the kinetic term takes over [Eq.~\eqref{eq:deltaEanalpert2}].
 These two perturbative expressions are shown in Fig.~\ref{fig:toymodel}(a) together with the full expression Eq.~\eqref{eq:deltaEanal}, by dashed orange and purple lines, respectively.
 Deviations of the expansion at large momentum are due to lattice effects which were neglected as they do not change the qualitative picture.
 Clearly, when the angular momentum becomes quenched the spin-orbit assisted electron-phonon interaction becomes ineffective and dies out.
 In the continuum limit the maximum of the coupling is given by

 which again illustrates the competition between spin orbit and band mass mismatch energies.
 The right hand side corresponds to the present parameters, relevant for STO.
+As it will be clear below, the maximum of the coupling is the more important factor to determine the optimum Fermi momentum and density for superconductivity.

 Because the pairing interaction arising from the polar coupling is in turn proportional to the square of the electron-phonon matrix element~\cite{gastiasoro2022theory} (shown in the right $y$-axis of Fig.~\ref{fig:kfRaman}), $V_\mathrm{TO}\propto|g^\mathrm{TO}|^2$, it also acquires a pronounced peak as a function of $k=k_F$, the Fermi momentum.
 The initial quadratic increase with $k_F$ peaks and decreases as $V_\mathrm{TO}\propto 1/k_F^2$ for all three bands.
 Consequently the pairing coupling constant\cite{gastiasoro2022theory} $\lambda_{\mathrm{BCS},A}=\frac{2}{3}N_F V_\mathrm{TO}\propto k_F V_\mathrm{TO}$ of each band (assuming parabolic bands) shows a dome-like form with increasing $k_F$ [inset of Fig.~\ref{fig:tc}].
 We took a constant factor of 2 effective mass enhancement in $N_F$, chosen to match the values from specific heat~\cite{McCalla2019} at low carrier densities.
+This mass renormalization can be viewed as effectively taking into account the coupling to other phonons not considered explicitly so far, such as the longitudinal optical modes.

 The obtained values of $\lambda_{\mathrm{BCS},A}$ are in the weak coupling limit so we can use a simple BCS formalism.
 This is in agreement with the $2\Delta(T=0)/T_c$ ratio obtained with tunneling and microwave spectroscopy studies~\cite{thiemann2018single,swartz2018polaronic} which suggest that a weak coupling picture applies.
 Neglecting inter-band (finite-$q$) couplings in Eq.~\eqref{eq:Husoc}, we obtain three uncoupled SC gap equations, one for each electronic band.
-In this approximation the higher $T_c$ corresponds to the bulk critical temperature of the material.
+In this approximation, the higher $T_c$ corresponds to the bulk critical temperature of the material.

 This simplified picture already predicts a dome of $T_c\propto \exp [-1/\lambda_{BCS,A}]$ within the generalized Rashba coupling pairing mechanism, shown in Fig.~\ref{fig:tc} for the first band $n=1$.
 Notice that the largest $T_c$ corresponds to $n=2$, but since both curves are very similar there is little difference on which one is chosen.
 Note also that we are assuming a rigid band picture, which seems to be a good approximation for bulk SC obtained by Nb and La doping~\cite{fauque2022electronic}.